Batman: Dark Victory

 Batman: Dark Victory is a 14-part American comic book limited series (including a #0 issue) published by DC Comics, featuring the superhero Batman.
 The series, which ran from 1999 until 2000, was written by Jeph Loeb and drawn by Tim Sale, and it serves as a sequel to Batman: The Long Halloween.
 Batman: Dark Victory takes place primarily four to five years into Batman's career as a vigilante crimefighter.
 The plot centers on a series of murders involving Gotham City police officers by a mysterious serial killer only known as the Hangman.
 Central to the storyline is a territory war between Two-Face and the remnants of the Falcone mob, led by Sofia Falcone.

 The story is also a re-telling of the origins of Batman's sidekick Robin and his adoption by Bruce Wayne.
 The story brings closure to many characters introduced in Frank Miller's Batman: Year One.

-There is also a sequel, Robin: Year One, by Chuck Dixon and Scott Beatty.

 In 2004, Loeb and Sale produced a follow-up titled Catwoman: When in Rome, focusing on Catwoman's movements in Italy.
 The story takes place during the events of Dark Victory, between Valentine's Day (when Catwoman leaves Gotham) and Labor Day.